polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 These all relate to pallet config, and decisions can be kicked down the line to Polkadot runtime config, if necessary:

 * **Retry backoff:** Need to agree on a retry setting config, perhaps 30-60 seconds, in block time.
 * **Deposit:** 100k DOT matches the runtimes #1089 number, but Snowbridge halts more than a generic safe-mode would.
-Worth a separate Fellowship discussion on whether the deposit should be higher.
+Worth a separate discussion on whether the deposit should be higher.

 ## Future Directions and Related Material